junsulee75/ai/docs/c4pd/underlying_cp4d.md

 sidebar_position: 1
 ---

-# Underlying C4PD ( Cloud Pak for Data )
+# C4PD from Db2 eyes

-Exploring the openshift environment having C4PD from DB2 perspective.
+Exploring a CP4D environment where DB2 oltp service is installed.

 ## Getting into DB2 pod